Arrest and incarcerate is a public policy in America today.

 continue to be poor.
 For example:

-• They are 27 times more likely to go to
+- Forty-four percent of Hennepin County’s adult African American men were arrested in 2001. • They were 27 times more likely to go to

 jail than young white men.